 Anyone wanting to register for MATH 425 is required to take the MATH 425 placement test and meet one of the following criteria:

 - Passed the MATH 425 placement test, OR

 - Taken MATH 418 and earned a grade of C or better, OR

-- Taken calculus with trigonometry at the college level prior to registering for MATH 425 at UNH Manchester.
+- Taken calculus with trigonometry at the appropriate college level.